Baby using a Jumperoo

 - Baby jumperoos are designed to allow a baby to bounce by using their toes to push off from the ground (a motion that delights most babies).
-Unfortunately, it is not in your baby's best interest to let them use a jumperoo for long time because they can negatively affect the development of the hips and pose a safety hazard.
+Unfortunately, it is not in your baby's best interest to let them use a jumperoo for a long time because it can negatively affect the development of the hips and pose a safety hazard.
 The maximum limit would be 10-20 minutes and thrice a day.

 Research and verdict: